carolynf2/Mobile-Smoothie-Cart-Adventure/README.md

 ---

-*This game teaches real business principles in a fun, risk-free environment where mistakes become learning opportunities.*RetryClaude does not have the ability to run the code it generates yet.Claude can make mistakes.
-Please double-check responses.
+*This game teaches real business principles in a fun, risk-free environment where mistakes become learning opportunities.